What the flock is the Flamingle?

 Here at the Wisconsin Alumni Association® (WAA), we believe in helping all alumni stay tapped into the inspired goofiness of UW–Madison.
 So come on.
 Flamingle with us.

-How many students graduated in the UW's first class?See Abe's Answer >
+Who was the UW's first female chancellor?See Abe's Answer >

 Now close your eyes … and pretend you’re at the Terrace.
 Now open your eyes and see how well you know the Terrace throughout the years.
 We promise you’ll feel like you’re right there!Read More >

 Didn’t the UW cancel commencement after the Sterling Hall bombing?See Abe's Answer >

 Get ready for spring by testing your knowledge of these green campus sights.Read More >